Floer theory for Lagrangian cobordisms: Introduction

-The notion of Lagrangian cobordism between Legendrian submanifolds studied in this article is (in general) different from the notion of Lagrangian cobordisms between Lagrangian submanifolds introduced by Arnol'd in \cite{Arnold_Lagrange_Cobordism1} and \cite{Arnold_Lagrange_Cobordism2} and recently popularised by Biran and Cornea in \cite{BiranCornea_LCI} and \cite{BirCo2}.
-Lagrangian cobordisms in the sense of Arnol'd between Lagrangian submanifolds of a symplectic manifold $M$ are Lagrangian submanifolds of $M\times\C$ which project to horizontal half-lines of $\C$ outside of a compact set.
-The main difference between the two theories is that Arnol'd-type cobordisms do not distinguish between positive and negative ends and therefore are closer in spirit to the notion of cobordism in classical topology.
-Despite the differences, for Lagrangian cobordisms between Legendrian submanifolds with no Reeb chords, some of the results we obtain resemble some of the results obtained by Biran and Cornea \cite{BiranCornea_LCI, BirCo2} and Su\'arez \cite{suarezthesis}. \begin{Rem} In fact, under the strong assumption that the Legendrian submanifolds $\Lambda_\pm \subset (P \times \R,dz+\theta)$ have no Reeb chords, an exact Lagrangian cobordism from $\Lambda_-$ to $\Lambda_+$ inside the symplectisation
+The notion of Lagrangian cobordism between Legendrian submanifolds studied in this article is (in general) different from the notion of Lagrangian cobordisms between Lagrangian submanifolds introduced by Arnol'd in \cite{Arnold_Lagrange_Cobordism1} and recently popularised by Biran and Cornea in \cite{BiranCornea_LCI} and \cite{BirCo2}.
+Despite the differences, for Lagrangian cobordisms between Legendrian submanifolds with no Reeb chords, some of the results we obtain resemble some of the results obtained by Biran and Cornea \cite{BiranCornea_LCI, BirCo2} and Su\'arez \cite{suarezthesis}.

-can be deformed to yield an exact Lagrangian cobordism between the exact Lagrangian embeddings $\Pi_{\OP{Lag}}(\Lambda_-),\Pi_{\OP{Lag}}(\Lambda_+) \subset (P,d\theta)$ in the sense of Arnol'd, and vice versa.
-In some sense, these two notions of cobordisms thus coincide in this case.
-For readers familiar with the language of \cite{Ekhoka}, this can be explained as follows: one can go between Lagrangian cobordism in the sense studied here and so-called Morse cobordisms.
-The latter are embedded in the case when the Legendrian ends have no Reeb chords, and they are thus Lagrangian cobordisms in the sense of Arnol'd. \end{Rem}